Wake-up-Freeman/OLD-ODISEO/docs/develop/module-specifications/spec-oracle.md

 # Oracle <img src="/img/Oracle.svg" height="40px">

-The Oracle module provides the Daodiseo blockchain with an up-to-date and accurate price feed of exchange rates of Luna against various Daodiseo pegs so that the [Market](spec-market.md) may provide fair exchanges between Daodiseo<>Daodiseo currency pairs, as well as Daodiseo<>Luna.
+The Oracle module provides the ODISEO blockchain with an up-to-date and accurate price feed of exchange rates of Luna against various ODISEO pegs so that the [Market](spec-market.md) may provide fair exchanges between ODISEO<>ODISEO currency pairs, as well as ODISEO<>Luna.

-As price information is extrinsic to the blockchain, the Daodiseo network relies on validators to periodically vote on the current Luna exchange rate, with the protocol tallying up the results once per `VotePeriod` and updating the on-chain exchange rate as the weighted median of the ballot converted Cross Exchange Rates using `ReferenceDaodiseo`.
+As price information is extrinsic to the blockchain, the ODISEO network relies on validators to periodically vote on the current Luna exchange rate, with the protocol tallying up the results once per `VotePeriod` and updating the on-chain exchange rate as the weighted median of the ballot converted Cross Exchange Rates using `ReferenceODISEO`.

 ::: {note}
 Since the Oracle service is powered by validators, you may find it interesting to look at the [Staking](spec-staking.md) module, which covers the logic for staking and validators.